Zoe34/time-travel/README.md

 Some outcomes lead to a "Game over" message if the player lost.
 After winning and losing the game automatically restarts.

-## User stories:
-- As a new user I would like to operate using simple words and make decisions within the game.
-- I would like to quickly understand how the game works when starting it.
-- I would like to receive confirmation of my choices whenever I decide about the course of the game.
-- I would like to play the game in the form of an interactive story, which contains a timeline and a plot.

 ## Features
 There is one main page from which the game operates and allows the user to submit their responses